Common Name:

 Nt Tree

 A distinctive tree in silhouette, with often drooping branches becoming very crooked and twiggy toward their ends.
 The shining, entire leaves are alternate (but crowded when at ends of shoots), otherwise rather like dogwood leaves, and turn bright red in the fall, at least in part (for they tend to retain patches of green).
-Leaves on seedlings may be coarsely toothed.
+Leaves on seedlings may be coarsely few-toothed.
 The petioles and base of the midrib beneath are usually ± pilose.
 The flowers, crowded at the ends of long peduncles, are often unisexual, the plants dioecious or polygamo-dioecious.